kuanrcl/mysql-migration/lab3/README.md

 Estimated lab time: 10 minutes

-## Task 1: Connect to Bastion Host
+## Task 1: Connect to oke-operator compute instance

 1. Log in to **OCI** and click on the <a href="#menu">&#9776; hamburger menu</a> at the top left corner of the OCI console, and select **Compute**, anc click on **Instances**